zufardhiyaulhaq/zufardhiyaulhaq.github.io/_posts/2020-6-12-Istio-mutual-TLS-between-clusters.md

 {% endhighlight %}

 ### Testing
 We cannot se the mutual TLS communication because it is abstracted by Istio sidecar and Istio-ingressgateway.
 Client can use HTTP communication `http://helloworld.zufar.io` and Istio sidecar will upgrade to HTTPS and enable mutual TLS.
-To see the packet, we can use wireshark with (sniff to capture the packet)[https://zufardhiyaulhaq.com/capture-pod-traffic-with-ksniff/].
+To see the packet, we can use wireshark with [sniff to capture the packet](https://zufardhiyaulhaq.com/capture-pod-traffic-with-ksniff/).
 We can capture packet inside sidecar (istio-proxy) with this command from cluster A:

 {% highlight shell %}
 kubectl sniff POD_NAME -c istio-proxy -n client \